-Wilson, P.F., and Ma, M.T., Electromagnetic Shielding Effectiveness: Measurement Techniques and Interpretations, 1986 IEEE Regional Conference & Exhibition on Electromagnetic Compatibility, Anaheim, California, February 6, 1986, pp. 1-14.
+Wilson, P.F., and Ma, M.T., Electromagnetic Shielding Effectiveness: Measurement Techniques and Interpretations, 1986 IEEE Regional Conference Exhibition on Electromagnetic Compatibility, Anaheim, California, February 6, 1986, pp. 1-14.

-A material's shielding capability is generally measured in terms of insertion loss: the field reduction between a transmitter and a receiver achieved by introducing the shield material.
-Ambiguities often arise when one attempts to interpret specific measurement results.
-Insertion loss data depend not only on the shield material tested, but also on Radiated EMI (cont'd.)
+A material's shielding capability is generally measured in terms of insertion the field reduction between a loss: transmitter and a receiver achieved by introducing the shield material. guities often arise when one attempts to interpret specific measurement results.
+Insertion loss data depend not only on the shield material tested, but also on the measurement procedure and other parameters such as the antenna types (both transmitting and receiving) used their positioning, the incident waveform and its wave impedance, transient effects, and the contact resistance between the test material and its mount, if any.

-the measurement procedure and other parameters such as the antenna types (both transmitting and receiving) used and their positioning, the incident waveform and its wave impedance, transient effects, and the contact resistance between the test material and its mount, if any.
 [Contact: Perry F. Wilson, (303) 497-3842]